tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

-# A shitty guide on how to setup Manjaro (or Arch-based linux distro) on MacBook Pro Retina (mid 2014)
+# A traschan programmers guide on how to setup Manjaro (or Arch-based linux distro) on MacBook Pro Retina (mid 2014)

 My strategy for finding a way to install Linux and FOSS on a closed Mac is that of sticking my nose where it doesn't belong, where I have unsufficient knowledge.
 The strategy is definitely not pretty, but I guarantee that it is a very efficient way of learning.
-Stop caring so much about the clinically clean silver box that is your MacBook and go open source.
 No, I am not a developer, nor am I a decent programmer.
 I am an artist who likes to work with code and software and I have some basic knowledge about computers.
 But I am a trashcan programmer at best.
 So, be warned, if you choose to follow this guide, you are not following a perfect guide on how to get the OS you want.
-You are going on a messy and shitty journey of failing software and hardware.
+You are going on a messy journey of failing software and hardware.
 But there is a way.
 Open source.
 This guide also covers how to create a basic partition on your HDD so that you can always go back to macOS if you desire (I also explain why this is the optimal way to do it).
 I learned the hard way that erasing the entire disk is not the solution that you want.

+## Why this repo?

 I made the decision to switch from Mac and OS X to a Linux operating system out of frustration with the restrictions that usually comes with owning a Mac.
 As I do not have a ton of experience with installing a new OS, partitioning harddrives, configuring and compiling in C and so on, this repo is a way for me to collect the experiences gathered from this Linux journey.
 I made this repo mainly for myself because I wanted to collect and gather my experiences with installing Manjaro on a MacBook instead of going back and forth.
 I will add config files and updates as I gain experience.
-Nevertheless, if you are as fed up with the restrictions of OS X and Mac in general, you might want to switch to a Linux based operating system.
-If that's the case, then I have bittersweet news: The good news is that your decision is excellent and Linux is a great choice.
+Anyway, if you are as fed up with the restrictions of OS X and Mac in general, you might want to switch to a Linux based operating system.
+If that's the case, then I have good news and bad news for you:
+The good news is that your decision is excellent and Linux is a great choice.
 The bad news is that Mac and OS X is not very linux-friendly.
 I would in fact consider them linux-unfriendly.
 To make matters worse, you chose to install it on a laptop.
 But hey, there is a way and you just might get a better performing computer with better longevity out of this.
 If you care and spend the time to set things up properly.

-Here is a short list of common problems that people are having when trying to install Linux on a MacBook just so you know (this will depend on which Mac you are installing on).
+Here is a short list of common problems that people are having when trying to install Linux on a Mac just so you know (this will depend on which Mac you are installing on).
 Before reading this list you should know that some of these problems are very easy to fix (a single line of code will fix most of these, but some are more persistent).
-All these issues, except for the sound and camera, is adressed here.
+All these issues, except for the camera, is adressed here.

 WiFi needs a new broadcom driver to work properly.
 This issue is easily fixed with a simple install of a package.

 Sound doesn't work from the start.
 Same solution applies here.

 Fans are going at max speed at all times.
 This issue is slightly more complicated but the solution is quite easy nevertheless.

+Camera is not working out of the box.
+Personally I don't care about taking selfies and having a camera on my laptop in general.
+But this issue should be easy to fix by installing the facetime package from the arch user repository.

 CPU runs hot (even when idle).
 This issue is adressed in the guide and it is the most complicated on the list.
 For some the solution is to disable file indexing as a background service.
 For others it requires a close monitoring of what exaclty is eating your CPU.
 This guide will go through setting up CPU frequency scaling as well.
 Your solution may vary and may require research.